scambier/obsidian-text-extractor/README.md

 }
 ```

+TODO: add a declaration file for the API

 ## Development

 While this plugin is first developped for Omnisearch, it's totally agnostic and I'd like it to become a community effort.
 If you wish to submit a PR, please open an issue first so we can discuss the feature.